yash-sharma1/docs-site/docs/index.md

 Please note both Binance Chain and this document site would keep improving as time goes.
 Please re-check the sites and community channels from time to time.

 Have fun on Chain!
-Have fun exchange and trading!
+Have fun in exchanging and trading!

 ## What are Binance Chain and Binance DEX?